jonathanslenders/python-deployer/docs/pages/getting_started.rst

 Where to go now?
 ----------------

-What you learned here was a basic example of how to use the deployment framework.
+What you learned here is a basic example of how to use the deployment framework.
 However, there are much more advanced concepts possible.
 A quick listing of items to learn are the following.
+(In logical order of learning.)

- - Role mappings
+ - :ref:`Role mappings <roles>`
  - Inheritance (and double underscore expansion)
  - :ref:`Query expressions <query-expressions>`
  - :ref:`Introspection <inspection>`